Xilinx/VVAS/3.0/source/docs/common/gstreamer_plugins/plugin_vvas_xmetaaffixer.rst

 vvas_xmetaaffixer
 ==================

-The ``vvas_xmetaaffixer`` plug-in is designed to adjust the metadata information for different resolutions.
-When performing machine learning on a frame with a different resolution or color format from the original, the metadata may still be associated with the original, full-resolution frame.
-The vvas_metaaffixer includes two types of pads: master pads and slave pads.
-The number of input pads created depends on the number of input sources and can be requested as needed.
-The plug-in requires at least one mandatory master input pad (sink pad) to receive the original/reference metadata, while the remaining input pads are referred to as slave pads.
-The metadata received on the master sink pad is adjusted based on the resolution of each slave sink pad.
-The adjusted metadata is then added to the output buffer coming out of the source slave pads.
-Up to 16 slave pads can be created as required.
+The metaaffixer plug-in, ``vvas_xmetaaffixer``, is used to scale the incoming metadata information for the different resolutions.
+A machine learning (ML) operation can be performed on a different frame resolution and color format than the original frame, but the metadata might be associated with the full resolution, original frame.
+The vvas_metaaffixer has two types of pads, master pads and slave pads.
+Input pads are pads on request; the number of input pads can be created based on the number of input sources.
+There is one mandatory master input pad (sink pad) that receives the original/reference metadata.
+Other input pads are referred to as slave pads.
+Metadata received on the master sink pad is scaled in relation to the resolution of each of the slave sink pads.
+The scaled metadata is attached to the buffer going out of the output (source) slave pads.
+There can be up to 16 slave pads created as required.
 For implementation details, refer to `vvas_xmetaaffixer source code <https://github.com/Xilinx/VVAS/tree/master/vvas-gst-plugins/gst/metaaffixer>`_

 .. figure:: ../../images/metaaffixer_pipeline.png